winduum/winduum-docs/docs/docs/themes.md

 # Themes

-Theming in Winduum is really easy, all it takes is few CSS properties.
+Theming in Winduum is really easy.
+All it takes is a few CSS properties.
 There are two themes by default (light and dark) and to create a new one, you can just extend the default theme.

 ## Default